SpenceKonde/DxCore/megaavr/extras/TakingOverTCA0.md

 ### Example 4: Quick bit of fun with split mode
 A quick example of how cool split mode can be - You can get two different PWM frequencies out of the same timer.
 Split mode only has one mode - both halves of the timer independently count down.

-Here, we've made it even more interesting by using two frequencies almost identical to eachother.... they will "beat" against eachother weith a frequency of 1.43 Hz (366 Hz / 256).
+Here, we've made it even more interesting by using two frequencies almost identical to each other.... they will "beat" against each other weith a frequency of 1.43 Hz (366 Hz / 256).
 You should be able to observe that with a bicolor LED (and appropriate resistor) between the two pins.
 These have two LEDs with opposite polarity, typically a red and a green, connected between two pins.
-As the phase of these two waves change relative to eachother the color should shift too.
+As the phase of these two waves change relative to each other the color should shift too.

 ```
 #if defined(MILLIS_USE_TIMERA0)